Washington University School Of Medicine

 Triple-Drug cocktail shows promise in early prostate cancer trial

-Disease control CompletedThis early-phase study tested a combination of three drugs (cabozantinib, abiraterone, and nivolumab) alongside standard hormone therapy in 18 men with metastatic prostate cancer that still responds to hormone treatment.
-The main goal was to find a safe dose and check for side ef…
+Disease control CompletedThis early-phase trial tested a combination of three drugs—cabozantinib, abiraterone, and nivolumab—in 18 men with metastatic hormone-sensitive prostate cancer that had not yet been treated.
+The main goal was to find a safe dose and check for serious side effects.
+Researchers als…

 Phase: PHASE1 • Sponsor: Washington University School of Medicine • Aim: Disease control